steve-chavez/mssqlREST/README.md

 This is a proof of concept for doing a http interface for any RDBMS(currently SQLServer) in a similar fashion to [postgrest](https://github.com/begriffs/postgrest).

+## Implemented

+ - [x] Support for GET with json response.
+ - [x] Support for POST with json response.
+ - [x] Support for UPDATE with no response.
+ - [x] Support for DELETE with no response.
+ - [x] Support for FUNCTION
+ - [ ] Support for PROCEDURE

+## Not implemented

+ - [ ] Function with TABLE return type not yet supported.

 ## Problems to solve

  - [x] Find a way to convert a ResultSet to JSON without a one-to-one mapping of table to object.
- - [ ] Find a safe way to construct queries invulnerable to sql injections(Maybe SQLBuilder or Squiggle).
+ - [x] Find a safe way to construct queries invulnerable to sql injections(Maybe SQLBuilder or Squiggle).
  - [ ] Integrate library for connection pooling.
  - [ ] Use transactions.
  - [ ] Develop postgrest compliant http methods and querystrings(Which library?).